 Memory Stored, Memory Waiting; A Journey and Roadmap of Recovering from Trauma.

-In this book, I share the process of recovering from trauma; finding forgiveness, grace, beauty, and peace.
+In this book, I share how we can recover from trauma and find grace and peace.
 It is a primer on how to live with an open heart.
-It is a path to finding our sacredness and way home.
+It is a path to finding forgiveness and the way home to our inner beauty.

 CHAPTER 1: BEAUTY

 Secrets broke me down.
 Sheltered, unwanted emotions that outgrew hiding places over time; never a space large enough or strong enough to contain them.
 One childhood secret turned into two and away they went as I grew into adulthood.
 Each secret creating another secret to keep the previous ones quiet.
-This secretiveness unintentionally became second nature, silenced as I was by my desire to forget.
-It was this populous silence which started the disintegration of those restraints.
+This secretiveness unintentionally became second nature and I was silenced by my desire to forget.
+It was this populated silence which started my disintegration.

 I became restless, uncomfortable with my inability to control myself.
 Eventually, I was dimly aware that something was not right.
 Things started falling apart - even though life had tried to get my attention, warning me to pay attention in the same way that an outdoor motion-detector light alerts us when a thief tries to sneak invisibly by as we are sitting quietly inside our home, minding our own business.

-These inner alerts were small at first, irritations that I attempted to send back into the once effective abyss of silence.
+These inner alerts were small at first, irritations that I attempted to send back into the once effective closet of silence.
 As life sent stronger alerts to awaken me, I worked harder at silencing them.
 The stronger those messages became, the more I tried to numb them.
 When I couldn’t numb them, I numbed myself.
 I worked harder and longer hours, was often on the move, tried yet one more time to find the perfect relationship.
 Eventually, life started shredding my spirit.
-Ultimately, life crashed.
+Ultimately, my life crashed.